vizzuhq/vizzu-lib/README.md

 # Contributing

-We welcome contributions to the project, visit our [Contributing](CONTRIBUTING.md) page for further info.
+We welcome contributions to the project, visit our [wiki page](https://github.com/vizzuhq/vizzu-lib/wiki) for further info.

 # 3rd Party Projects